desserdmi/olfactory_bulb/README.md

  3. Preprocessing of collected dataset
 4. Developing an automatic feature selection algorithm in order to identify biomarkers that are relevant for the diagnosis.
 The most promising way seems to be Recursive Feature Elimination with Support Vector Machine (RFE-SVM).
-As described in this [paper](https://doi.org/10.1101/711135), this method has shown
+As described in this [paper](https://doi.org/10.1101/711135), this method has shown incredible accuracy

 - desease  prediction algoritm (SVM) based on most relevant features *(Jörn Lötsch, Dario Kringel and Thomas Hummel https://doi.org/10.1093/chemse/bjy067)*